 - Improves reaction times

-- And reduces stress ahead of big matches.
+- Reduces stress ahead of big matches.

-Benefits of Meditation for Football Players / Soccer Players
+Benefits of Meditation for Footballers

 1: Meditation helps with healing off the pitch

-You’re probably focused on what happens on the pitch.
+You’re probably mostly focused on what happens on the pitch.
 However, what happens off the pitch is equally important.

 Your body needs time to rest and heal.
 And if you’re a professional football player, rest time might be short.
 Therefore, you need to make the most of it.

-Meditation helps the body heal.
+Meditation helps the body to heal more quickly.
 How?

 According to Hari Sharma at the Center for Integrative Medicine at Ohio State University, meditation reduces oxygen consumption by 20%.
-Plus, lowers your heart rate according to Harvard Medical School.
+Plus, it lowers your heart rate according to Harvard Medical School.
 This creates a physiological state that is perfect for resting and healing.

 Basically, football players who meditate will spend less time on the bench.